etiennejournet/Super-Simple-Mesh/README.md

 ### Configuration

-Super Simple Mesh is configured with environnement variables
+Super Simple Mesh is configured using environnement variables
 | Environnement Variable | Description | Required| Default |
 |--|--|--|--|
 | CERTMANAGER_ISSUER | Issuer that should be used for delivering certificates.
 For now SSM only supports ClusterIssuers | No | 777